Evan-sudo/Evan/content/publication/conference-paper/index.md

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
-authors:
+# authors:
-  - admin
+#   - admin
-  - Robert Ford
+#   - Robert Ford

-# Author notes (optional)
+# # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2023-12-04'
 doi: ''

-# Schedule page publish date (NOT publication's date).
+# # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+# publishDate: '2017-01-01T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
 publication_types: ['paper-conference']

-# Publication name and optional abbreviated publication name.
+# # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+# publication: In *Hugo Blox Builder Conference*
-publication_short: In *ICW*
+# publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The high reliability and low latency requirements of multimedia services necessitate the design of more efficient link adaptation methods.
+In this paper, we introduce instantaneous channel state information (CSI) reporting, specifically designed for 5G video conferencing, and enhance the outer loop link adaptation based on soft Acknowledgement (Soft-ACK).
+We also formulate a resource allocation problem in 5G physical downlink shared channel (PDSCH) to balance the uplink and downlink traffic in compliance with the specified latency constraints.
+Our proposed scheme operates in a relatively straightforward manner.
+It outperforms conventional link adaptation methods regarding Block-Level Error Rate (BLER) and effectively adheres to stringent latency constraints in video transmission simulations.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: We present a soft-ACK-based outer loop link adaptation scheme for 5G NR video conferencing.
+By leveraging instantaneous CSI reporting and soft-ACK, we have significantly reduced the overhead of channel control, allowing the traditional link adaptation mechanism to converge faster to lower BLER levels.
+Moreover, the formulated resource allocation problem effectively manages the downlink transmission resources while meeting stringent latency requirements, resulting in a balanced uplink and downlink traffic state.
+Performance simulations on the Waterloo QoE database validate the effectiveness of the proposed approach, showing a significant overhead saving (0.8% of conventional CSI-RS) in CSI reporting while ensuring the reliability requirements of video conferencing.
+We believe this approach can be extended to scenarios involving multi-service flows under 6G carrier aggregation, leveraging multimodal channel feedback combined with state-of-the-art AI technologies for more accurate link prediction and control.

 tags: []